J-DubApps/Blog/content/posts/2024/kindness.md

 So, yeah, being kind isn't always "free" if you're stressed-out or got little in the proverbial tank for express it.
 But the thing about kindness, is <b>this</b>: if you dig deep and summon the energy to be kind, you get something <i>back</i> the instant you express it. <br />

 Compassion is a two-way flow, and you get back what you give.
 If you don't believe me, maybe just give it a shot anyway.
-You may discover what other humans know: being kind reduces anxiety and stress, and even recharges your batteries a bit.
+You may discover what other humans experience, when practicing it: being king reduces anxiety and stress, and even recharges your batteries a bit.
 Costing you nothing, after all.  <br />

 But you have to try it, to see.
 You have nothing to lose, but maybe a little stress.  <br />